What Percentage is each Grade?

 If you wish to know what PERCENTAGE your GRADE equals, we suggest contacting your individual lecturer/module coordinator.
 Grading Rubrics can differ across courses and departments - the best thing to do is to reach out to the person over the specific module/subject you are enquiring about.

-If you are unsure of who your module coordinator is, reach out to your faculty office and they will be able to advise;
+If you are unsure of who your module coordinator is, reach out to your faculty office, and they will be able to advise.

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.